dumlutimuralp/antrea-packet-walks/part_b/README.md

 The first flow entry checks whether if the flow is a new flow (+new) and if it is a tracked flow (+trk).
 The same flow entry also checks if the flow is coming from the gateway interface.
 This is represented by reg0=0x1/0xffff.
 Explanation of this is as following.
 The second part "0xffff" instructs OVS to verify the first 16 bits in reg0, meaning reg0[0..15] and then the first part "0x1" means the result of that check should be "1".
 So it basically checks reg0[0..15].
 The Reg0[0..15] is set in Classifier Table 10 and it is set to "1" if the flow comes from antrea-gw0 interface.

 The second flow entry checks whether if the flow is a new flow (+new) and if it is a tracked flow (+trk).
-The action for this flow entry is committing this tracked flow to conntrack table (actions=ct(commit,..)) and then handing the flow over to the next table (,table=110).

 The current flow is a NEW and TRACKED flow and additionally it is coming from the gateway interface hence its reg0[0..15] was already set to "1" earlier in Table 10 (Section 5.1). <b>So the current flow matches the first flow entry in Table 105</b>.
 The actions in the first flow entry are as following :